Cash Generator: Corporate affairs

 Since its establishment in 1994, the company has shown year on year growth in all its income streams in every year it has been trading.
 In 2009, the total retail sales of the group amounted to £73.6 million; overall gross profits were £30.1 million.

 Franchise model

 Since 1997, the business has grown mainly through franchising.
 The total investment required to start a Cash Generator franchise was estimated between £200,000 and £250,000.
-Of this figure, between £70,000 to £80,000 was expected to be personal investment.
+Of this figure, between £70,000 and £80,000 was expected to be personal investment.
 The company invited applications from Master Franchise partners for overseas markets in Europe in the past.

 As of 2018, the investment required to start a Cash Generator franchise is between £120,000 and £200,000; with £35,000 and £60,000 expected to be from personal investment.
 The company are again in the market for new franchisees within the United Kingdom, with new franchises being established in targeted geographical areas throughout the UK.